-Recently, the Leer mine - the largest underground mine in Arch's subsidiary portfolio - operated more than 2 million consecutive employee-hours, or nearly two full years, without a lost-time incident.
+In 2023, the Leer mine-the largest underground mine in Arch's subsidiary portfolio-completed 1 million consecutive employee-hours, and more than a year of operation, without a lost-time incident.

-During 2020, the Leer mine captured the Milestone Safety Award - West Virginia's top honor for underground mines - and both the Leer South and Leer South prep plant received West Virginia Mountaineer Guardian Awards for safety excellence.
-The Leer mine has won the Milestone Safety Award five times in the past seven years.
+During 2022, the Leer mine captured the Milestone Safety Award - West Virginia's top honor for underground mines - and both the Leer South and Leer South prep plant received West Virginia Mountaineer Guardian Awards for safety excellence.
+Leer's award represented the 7th time it had been so honored in the past 8 years.
+In addition, the West Elk mine was honored by the State of Colorado with the Outstanding Safety Performance Award for 2022.